Zirhael221/Low-latency-configuration-for-Arch-Linux/README.md

 # zxcv.cpu.partition

 A hardcore, kernel-level tuning utility designed to eliminate micro-stutters, bypass hardware interrupts, and minimize jitter for gaming on Linux.

-FPS and Computational performance are not a metric considered in this configuration.
+⚠️ FPS and Computational performance are not a metric considered in this configuration.
 It may or may not increase or decrease your fps and computational power.
-Latency and jitter are the primary considerations here.
+Latency and jitter are the primary considerations here.⚠️

 Built specifically for modern Arch Linux and CachyOS systems, this script reaches into the Linux scheduler, memory manager, power management, and I/O subsystems to force your operating system to prioritize game rendering above everything else.